 ||People who choose R:

 |It’s best to choose Python if:

 Bottom Line: Python for Beginners, R for Research

 Ultimately, learning Python and R will help you gain a competitive edge in data science.
-Explore courses and programs in a variety of data science and analytics topics to help you take your next step.
+Explore data analytics boot camps, courses, and programs in a variety of data science and analytics topics to help you take your next step.